kolypto/campbell-biology/wonderful-en.md

 # The Role of Membrane Carbohydrats in Cell-Cell Recognition
-TODO: rewrite; post to Dignio
-Cell recognition is a cell's ability to distinguish one type of neighboring cell from another.
-It is important, for example, in the sorting of cells into tissues and organs in an animal embryo.
-It is also the basis for the rejection of foreign cells by the immune system.
+Cells have means to recognize the type of the neighboring cell and tell them apart from other types of cells.
+This feature is important, for example, in the sorting of cells into tissues and organs in an animal embryo.
+This is also how our immune systems detect foreign cells and attack them.

-Cells recognize other cells by binding to molecules on the surface of the plasma membrane.
-These molecules are usually short, branched, chains of carbohydrates, bonded to lipids (forming *glycolipids*) or proteins (forming *glycoproteins*).
+This is how the mechanism works.
+Cells recognize other cells by binding to special marker molecules on the surface of their plasma membranes.
+These markers are usually chains of carbohydrates that are short and branched.
+These carbohydrates are attached to a lipid base (forming *glycolipids*, i.e. "sugar-lipids") or a protein base (forming *glycoproteins*), i.e. "sugar-proteins").

 These carbohydrate tags vary from species to species; they also vary among individuals of the same species; they even vary from one cell type to another in a single individual.
 Such diversity makes them sufficiently unique to function as markers that distinguish one cell from another.

-For example, the four human blood types, designated A, B, AB, and O, reflect variation in the carbohydrate part of the glycoproteins on the surface of red blood cells.
+For example, the four human blood types, designated A, B, AB, and O, differ in this carbohydrate markers on the surface of red blood cells.
+For this reason, if a wrong blood type is transfused to a person, the immune system would reject foreign blood cells and attack them because it sees a foreign carbohydrate marker.

+On the picture below you can see why people with type "O" blood are universal donors: their red blood cells have no markers on its surface: it has neither "purple circles" nor "green diamonds", so the immune system does not detect it as foreign.
+However, no other blood type can be transfused to such a person because antibodies in their blood would bind to these sites and destroy the transfused red blood cells.
+This can lead to fever, renal impairment, and death.

+Type "A" blood has "purple circles" on its surface, and the immune system of such patients has no antigens for such markers so it does not attack it.
+Type "A" blood is also tolerated by "A" and "AB" recipients who similarly have no antibodies that would detect "purple circles" and attack it.
+Type "B" blood can also be transfused to "B" and "AB" recipients.

+Type "AB" blood can only be transfused to "AB" patients: a patient with any other blood type would have antibodies that would destroy "AB" blood cells that have both kinds of markers on its surface.
+Easy target.

 ![](chapters/img/07/red_blood_cell_types_and_carbohydrates.png)